Who is at risk of suicide?

 Alcohol or drug misuse

 This is common among people who die by suicide.
-Drugs and alcohol can impact in a number of ways when someone is in distress.
-They can lead to impulsive behaviours where someone may make decisions without considering what may happen afterwards.
-Also, alcohol, as well as some other drugs, are depressants that increase the likelihood of negative mental health effects, or that someone will take a more negative view of their lives.
+Drugs and alcohol can impact a person in a number of ways when they’re experiencing distress.
+Drug and alcohol misuse can lead to impulsive behaviours where someone might make decisions without considering what may happen afterwards.
+In addition, alcohol and certain other drugs are depressants that increase the likelihood of negative mental health effects and contribute to someone taking a more negative view of their life.

-If someone is using alcohol or drugs to deal with their problems, this may prevent them from using healthier coping strategies.
-Misuse of alcohol or drugs over a long time can lead to poor quality of life and damage relationships, work and other areas of life.
+If someone is using alcohol or drugs to deal with their problems, this may prevent them from using less harmful coping strategies.
+Misuse of alcohol or drugs over a long time can lead to poor quality of life and can damage relationships, work and other areas of life.

 Low levels of social contact